Skip to main content

 14:20 - 15:10

-• How can credit insurance improve a regional bank’s CRT program?
+o How can credit insurance complement or improve a CRT program?

-• How do investors view CRT deals from regional banks?
-What do they look for
+o What do investors look for in CRT deals from regional banks?

-• What role can insurers play in bridging gaps for smaller or first-time CRT issuers?
+o How can insurers support smaller or first-time CRT issuers?

 Speed dating session 2 – Meet the Investors